 Chances are, if you’re reading about hearing loss, you may have already been dealing with impaired hearing for some time.
 Don’t wait any longer, get treatment for impaired hearing now.
-Studies show, in fact, that people with progressive hearing loss wait an average of 5-15 years before seeking treatment.
+Studies show, in fact, that people with progressive hearing loss wait an average of five years before seeking treatment.
 During those years, some undesirable things happen.

 Medically speaking, the biggest problem with not seeking treatment for impaired hearing may be a condition known as Auditory Deprivation.
 Microscopic hair cells in your inner ear vibrate with sound and send signals to your brain.
 When those hair cells are damaged, they create dead spots and they can’t transmit properly.
 These dead spots result in hearing loss at certain frequencies, and this is called auditory deprivation.
 Prolonged auditory deprivation may cause your brain to forget how to interpret auditory impulses, much like an unused muscle becomes weak over time.
 Damaged hair cells are irreparable.
 Even if these areas are stimulated again through sound amplification, the brain may no longer be able to interpret the sound.
 So “use it or lose it!” applies to your hearing sense as well.

 Auditory deprivation was also mentioned in a recent Johns Hopkins study that shows a link between hearing loss and the development of dementia.
 The study was published in the February 2011 Archives of Neurology.
 It used data from the Baltimore Longitudinal Study on Aging (BLSA), which has tracked various health factors of thousands of men, women, and children over decades.
 About a quarter of the over 600 volunteers the study focused on had hearing loss at the start of the study, but none had dementia.